Brandon McCoy: College career

 McCoy would make his collegiate debut on November 11, 2017, where he'd record 25 points and a season-high 18 rebounds in a blowout 108–66 win over Florida A&M University.
 On November 23, he would record a new season-high with 26 points and 17 rebounds in a blowout 85–58 win over the University of Utah.
 Two days later, McCoy would record a season-high 6 blocks to go with 15 points and 14 rebounds in a 101–82 win over Southern Utah University.
-On December 2, he would record a season-high 33 points with 10 rebounds grabbed in a close 91–88 overtime loss against Deandre Ayton (the eventual 1st overall pick in the 2018 NBA Draft) and the University of Arizona.
+On December 2, he would record a season-high 33 points with 10 rebounds grabbed in a close 91–88 overtime loss against Deandre Ayton (the eventual 1st overall pick in the 2018 NBA draft) and the University of Arizona.
 Throughout his entire freshman season, McCoy averaged a team-high 16.9 points, 10.3 rebounds and 1.8 blocks per game, and was named Mountain West Conference Freshman of the Year.
 On March 27, 2018, weeks after UNLV lost their last game of the season to the rivals University of Nevada, McCoy would declare his entry into the 2018 NBA draft.

 Professional career

 McCoy was not selected by any team in the 2018 NBA draft, but signed a summer league deal with the Milwaukee Bucks shortly after.
 On July 31, 2018, he signed a training camp deal with the Bucks.
 On September 17, 2018, McCoy was waived by the Bucks.
 On September 29, 2018, the New Orleans Pelicans announced that they had signed McCoy.
 The Pelicans waived him on October 12.
 McCoy was added to the opening night roster of the Wisconsin Herd on November 1, 2018.
-On November 27, McCoy contributed 19 points, 14 rebounds, one assist and a block across in a 104-91 road loss to the Westchester Knicks.
+On November 27, McCoy contributed 19 points, 14 rebounds, one assist and a block across in a 104–91 road loss to the Westchester Knicks.
 He averaged 7.3 points and 7.1 rebounds per game for the Herd.
 He was waived on February 19, 2020.

 In January 2021, McCoy signed with Zlatibor of the Basketball League of Serbia.
 He averaged 10.2 points, 4.8 rebounds, and 1.2 blocks per game.
-He joined Caciques de Humacao of the Baloncesto Superior Nacional on July 7.
+He joined Grises de Humacao of the Baloncesto Superior Nacional on July 7.
 On August 25, McCoy signed with Filou Oostende of the BNXT League and the Basketball Champions League.

-Sioux Falls Skyforce (2023–present)
+Sioux Falls Skyforce (2023–2024)

-On February 8, 2023, McCoy was acquired by the Sioux Falls Skyforce.
+On February 9, 2023, McCoy was acquired by the Sioux Falls Skyforce.
+On August 11, 2023, he signed with the Miami Heat, but was waived the same day.
+On October 30, he re-joined the Skyforce.

+Tijuana Zonkeys (2024)

+On May 3, 2024, McCoy signed with the Tijuana Zonkeys of the Circuito de Baloncesto de la Costa del Pacífico.

+Brampton Honey Badgers (2024)

+On July 9, 2024, McCoy signed with the Brampton Honey Badgers of the Canadian Elite Basketball League.

+Borneo Hornbills (2025)

+In December 2024, McCoy joined the Borneo Hornbills of the Indonesian Basketball League (IBL) for the 2025 season.
+In April 2025, he was replaced by Isaiah Briscoe.